RealBigMickey/DISFS/README.md

 # DISFS – A FUSE File System on Top of the Discord CDN
 > ***Disclaimer:** DISFS is an independent project and is not affiliated with or endorsed by Discord Inc.*
 > *It uses the Discord CDN solely for research and educational purposes.*
+> *Tests aren't fully implemented yet, and file downloads currently don't block.*   WIP

 **DISFS** turns Discord into a mountable POSIX file system.